ibexa/documentation-developer/docs/api/public_php_api_search.md

 !!! tip

-    See [Sort Clause reference](../guide/search.md#sort-clauses-reference) for full list and details of available Sort Clauses.
+    For the full list and details of available Sort Clauses, see [Sort Clause reference](../guide/search.md#sort-clauses-reference).

 ## Faceted search